m1k1o/neko/README.md

 - Fixed sessions manager thread safety by adding mutexes (caused panic in rare edge cases).
 - Now when user gets kicked, he won't join as a ghost user again but will be logged out.
 - **iOS compatibility!** Fixed really strange CSS bug, which prevented iOS from loading the video.
+- Proper disconnect only once with unsubscribing events.
+When webrtc fails, user won't be logged in without username again.

 ### Misc
 - Custom docker workflow.